cfw-guide/dsi.cfw.guide/docs/get-started.md

 1. Insert your SD card into your PC
 1. Download the latest release of [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest/download/TWiLightMenu-DSi.7z)
 1. Download the latest release of [dumpTool](https://github.com/zoogie/dumpTool/releases/latest/download/dumpTool.nds)
-1. Copy the `_nds` folder from the TWiLightMenu `.7z` to the root of your SD card
+1. Copy the `_nds` folder from the `TWiLightMenu-DSi.7z` to the root of your SD card
-1. Copy the `BOOT.NDS` file from the TWiLightMenu `.7z` to the root of your SD card
+1. Copy the `BOOT.NDS` file from the `TWiLightMenu-DSi.7z` to the root of your SD card
 1. Copy the `dumpTool.nds` file to the root of your SD card

 ::: tip